krisztianloki/ess_plcfactory/template_factory/README.md

 ### Alarm variable

-The _`short_alarm_message`_ will end up in the PV's ONAM (or ZNAM) field
+Only allowed in a **STATUS** block

+Creates a **BOOL** PLC variable and a **bi** EPICS record and sets the appropriate alarm state based on the value of the PV.

-A minor alarm if the value is 1:
+A MINOR alarm if the value is 1:

 **`add_minor_alarm("<name>", "<short_alarm_message>")`**

-A major alarm if the value is 1:
+A MAJOR alarm if the value is 1:

 **`add_major_alarm("<name>", "<short_alarm_message>")`**

-A minor alarm if the value is 0:
+A MINOR alarm if the value is 0:

 **`add_minor_alarm("<name>", "<short_alarm_message>", ALARM_IF=False)`**

-A major alarm if the value is 0:
+A MAJOR alarm if the value is 0:

 **`add_major_alarm("<name>", "<short_alarm_message>", ALARM_IF=False)`**

+The _`short_alarm_message`_ will end up in the PV's ONAM (or ZNAM) field

 ### Enum variable